uofu-cs3500-spring20/agar.io/Model/README.txt

 I decided to keep the area where the actual gameplay happens seperate from the rest of my GUI, this allowed for easier coordinate transfer and a bit more abstraction, I used multiple different events to trace communication between that and my GUI class.

+I felt I followed DRY really well in this assignment, making quite a few helper methods that resulted in cleaner bug free code.
+I do feel that
+I could've seperated the projects into even smaller compenents, but alas, time constraints.

+Testing:

+For testing I felt it increasingly effective to just simply run manual UI tests, including having my little brother attempt to play (and break) the game.
+I think unit tests *could* be used to better ensure the quality of the code, but I felt if everything was displaying correctly; there probably wasn't any critical bugs.

 2.5.
 Time keeping